AMReX-Astro/Castro/Docs/source/mpi_plus_x.rst

    the true SDC solver (``USE_TRUE_SDC = TRUE``).

 When using GPUs, almost all of the computing is done on the GPUs.
-In the MFIter loops over boxes, the loops put a single zone on each GPU thread, to take advantage of the massive parallelism.
-The Microphysics in StarKiller also takes advantage of GPUs, so entire simulations can be run on the GPU.
+In the ``MFIter`` loops over boxes, the loops put a single zone on each GPU thread, to take advantage of the massive parallelism.
+The Microphysics routines (EOS, nuclear reaction networks, etc.) also take advantage of GPUs, so entire simulations can be run on the GPU.

 Best performance is obtained with bigger boxes, so setting ``amr.max_grid_size = 128`` and ``amr.blocking_factor = 32`` can give
 good performance.

+Castro / AMReX have an option to use managed memory for the GPU -- this means that the data will automatically be migrated from host to device (and vice versa) as needed, whenever a page fault is encountered.
+This can be enabled via:
+``amrex.the_arena_is_managed=1``.

+By default, Castro will abort if it runs out of GPU memory.
+You can disable this via ``amrex.abort_on_out_of_gpu_memory=0`` -- together with running with managed memory, this can allow the memory to be swapped off of the GPU to make more room available.
+This is not recommended -- oversubscribing the GPU memory will severely impact performance.

+.. index:: castro.hydro_memory_footprint_ratio

+The CTU hydrodynamics scheme creates a lot of temporary ``FAB`` 's when doing the update.
+This can lead to the code oversubscribing the GPU memory during the hydro advance.
+To alleviate this, Castro can break a box into tiles and work on one tile at a time (this is the approach we use with OpenMP).
+In the hydro solver, this is controlled by ``hydro_tile_size``.
+By setting ``castro.hydro_memory_footprint_ratio`` to a number > 0, Castro will dynamically estimate a good tile size to use for the hydro during the first timestep and then use this subsequently.
+This larger the number, the more local memory we will allow the hydro solver to use (generally this means a larger ``hydro_tile_size``).
+This can allow you to run a problem on a smaller number of GPUs if the hydro temporary memory was the cause of oversubscription.
+Current recommendations are to try ``castro.hydro_memory_footprint_ratio`` between ``2.0`` and ``4.0``.

 NVIDIA GPUs
 -----------